All Episodes

 This is Coast to Coast AM.

-To talk with Art Bell in the Kingdom of Nye, from east of the Rockies, dial 1-800-825-5033.
+From east of the Rockies, dial 1-800-825-5033.

-West of the Rockies, including Montana, Wyoming, Colorado, and New Mecco, 1-800-618-8255.
+West of the Rockies, including Montana, Wyoming, Colorado, and New Mexico, 1-800-618-8255.

-First-time callers may reach Art at area code 702-727-1222.
+First-time callers may reach Art at Area Code 702-727-1222.

-And you may call Art on the wildcard line at area code 702-727-1295.
+And you may call ART on the wildcard line at area code 702-727-1295.

-from outside the U.S., first dial your access number to the USA, then 800-893-0903.
-This
+To reach Art from outside the U.S., first dial your access number to the USA, then 800-893-0903.

-is Coast to Coast AM, from the Kingdom of Nye, with Art Bell.
+This is Coast to Coast AM from the Kingdom of Nye with Art Bell.

-Once again, I would like to thank the people of Los Angeles and New York City for making us number one!
+Once again, I would like to thank the people of Los Angeles and New York City for making us number one.

-The survey's just out.
+Survey's just out.

 Coast to Coast AM is number one in Los Angeles and New York City, and we'll kind of follow as the rest of the surveys come in nationwide.